-2. What support being offered?
+2. What support is on offer?

 Cross-border employment can be complicated.
-Businesses that choose this option will want want to partner with an EOR that provides adequate support for your needs.
+Businesses that choose this option will want to partner with an EOR that provides adequate support for your needs.

 It's a good check out the support materials the EOR has on their website and whether it will be easy to self-serve.
 Why not kick off your search by speaking to a member of the team at Oyster to explore our solution further?